hanzlanouman/Hostel-Management-System/README.md

 Dependencies

 This project is developed using Java programming language.
 Ensure that you have Java Development Kit (JDK) installed on your machine to run the application.
-Contributing

-Contributions to this project are welcome.
-Please feel free to fork the repository, create a new branch for your feature, and submit a pull request.
-License

 This project is licensed under the MIT License.
 Please refer to the LICENSE file for more information.
 Contact